hsstringfield/CSLox/README.md

 Fourth example, returned error properly, shows top level return error works properly.

 > [line 22] Error at 'return': Can't return from top-level code.

+###### Chapter 11

+Changes:

+As per usual, no Void, did object instead.
+Also did lists instead of arrays.

+Issues:

+Ran into issue with tostring not working in test 1 of Test5.txt, was an issue with fix from last time.
+Instead of checking outside, should do trygetkey.

+Testing:

+Used test throughout chapter and they were correct, Test5.txt is file.

+Test 1 returned properly, showing class is properly being parsed and executed.

+> Devonshire Cream

+Test 2 returned properly, showing instances of classes work properly.

+> Bagel instance

+Test 3 returned properly, wish shows that class methods work.

+> Crunch crunch crunch!